QSD-Group/EXPOsan/exposan/interface/README.rst

 ==========================================================
-interface: Demo system for dynamic system with ASM and ADM
+interface: Demo system for dynamic simulation with ASM and ADM
 ==========================================================

 Summary